ahamed/JsPhp/readme.md

     From which position finding starts.
 If this is omitted then searching begins from the index 0.
 If the `$fromIndex` is negative then its calculated like `$length + $fromIndex`.
 The `$fromIndex` value always lays within the range `[0, $length]`.

 #### Return Value
-`Integer`, The index of the searcing item.
+`Integer`, The index of the searching item.
 The index is zero based and if the item is not found then returns `-1`.
 ___

 ### # join